-Excused absences are those where the student was on official school business or when the absence was due to one of the following reasons and the student brings a written statement to the principal or designee upon his/her return to school from the parent or legal guardian stating such reason.
+Excused absences are those where the student was on official school business or when the absence was due to one of the following reasons and the student brings a written statement to the principal or designee upon his/her returns to school from the parent or legal guardian stating such reason.
 A written statement presented for an absence having occurred more than five (5) school days prior to its presentation will not be accepted.

-- 1. The student's illness or when attendance could jeopardize the health of other students.
-A maximum of six (6) such days are allowed per semester unless the condition(s) causing such absences is of a chronic or recurring nature, is medically documented, and approved by the principal. - 2.
-Death or serious illness in immediate family; - 3.
-Observance of recognized holidays observed by the student's faith; - 4.
-Attendance at an appointment with a government agency; - 5.
-Attendance at a medical appointment;
+- The student's illness or when attendance could jeopardize the health of other students.
+A maximum of ten (10) such days are allowed per semester unless the condition(s) causing such absences is of a chronic or recurring nature, is medically documented, and approved by the principal. - Death or serious illness in their immediate family; - Observance of recognized holidays observed by the student's faith; - Attendance at an appointment with a government agency; - Attendance at a medical appointment; - Exceptional circumstances with prior approval of the principal; or - Participation in an FFA, FHA, or 4-H sanctioned activity; - Participation in the election poll workers program for high school students. - Absences granted to allow a student to visit his/her parent or legal guardian who is a member of the military and been called to active duty, is on leave from active duty, or has returned from deployment to a combat zone or combat support posting.
+The number of additional excused absences shall be at the discretion of the superintendent or designee.

-- 6. Exceptional circumstances with prior approval of the principal; or - 7.
-Participation in an FFA, FHA, or 4-H sanctioned activity; - 8.
-Participation in the election poll workers program for high school students. - 9.
-Absences granted to allow a student to visit his/her parent or legal guardian who is a member of the military and been called to active duty, is on leave from active duty, or has returned from deployment to a combat zone or combat support posting.
-The number of additional excused absences shall be at the discretion of the superintendent or designee. - 10.
 Absences granted, at the Superintendent's discretion, to seventeen (17) year-old students who join the Arkansas National Guard while in eleventh grade to complete basic combat training between grades eleven (11) and (12).